samirkhanalofficial/community_engineers_v1.2/README.md

 ## Required Files

 + **Firebase Config Files**
     Please ask for the project leader for this file.
-And donot share this file with anyone cause it is extremely dangarous for security of the app. and donot upload it either in github or any other platform.
+And donot share this file with anyone cause it is extremely dangerous for security of the app. and donot upload it either in github or any other platform.

 + **Database Browser (Sqlite Browser)**
     Click [here](https://sqlitebrowser.org/) to download the Database browser.